Scotiabank Aquatics Center

 The Scotiabank Aquatics Center is an aquatics center built for the 2011 Pan American Games in the municipality of Zapopan, near Guadalajara, Mexico.
 It was opened June 22, 2011, built at a cost of $USD31.7m (380 million pesos).
 It is the most modern aquatic complex of its kind in Latin America, and considered to be the second best in the world by the Fédération Internationale de Natation.
-It has a permanent capacity 3,593, but will have a capacity of 5,000 spectators for the Pan American Games.
+It has a permanent capacity of 3,593, but had a capacity of 5,000 spectators for the Pan American Games.